 Among the most frequent—and most dangerous—soft tissue and internal organ injuries after a North Carolina accident are:

 - Punctured lung.
 A broken rib can pierce a lung, or a blow to the chest can bruise lung tissue and cause clots that eventually can cause pulmonary embolism, or travel to the heart or brain and cause an infarction.

 - Ruptured spleen.
 The spleen is located in the upper left of the abdomen.
 It plays an important role in recycling red blood cells, so it has a major connection to the circulatory system.
 A sudden injury or trauma to the abdomen can cause the spleen to burst, leading quickly to a crisis of internal bleeding.

 - Vascular system damage.
-Internal bruising from a North Carolina traffic accident can cause blood clots and blockage of blood vessels, or create a fistula that allows blood flow between the arteries and veins; or trigger an artery dissection or aneurysm, in which the walls of an artery fall apart to fill a body cavity with blood.
+Internal bruising from a North Carolina auto accident can cause blood clots and blockage of blood vessels, or create a fistula that allows blood flow between the arteries and veins; or trigger an artery dissection or aneurysm, in which the walls of an artery fall apart to fill a body cavity with blood.